 A study of electricity and magnetism and optics.
 Topics may include Coulomb's law, electric fields, Ohm's law, magnetic fields, interference, diffraction and some aspects of modern physics.
-Note: Students who have received credit for PHYS 1100 may not take this course for credit.Laboratory required (3 hours/week)
+Laboratory required (3 hours/week)

-Introduction to Astronomy I: The Sky and Planets 0.5 unit

-An introduction to general astronomy for students who may have little background in science or mathematics.
+Introduction to Astronomy I: The Sky and Planets0.5 unit An introduction to general astronomy for students who may have little background in science or mathematics.
 Topics may include: introduction to the night sky, historical development of astronomy, planetary motions, eclipses, telescopes and the study of the various objects that make up our solar system.
-Note: Students who have received credit for PHYS 2220 may not take this course for credit.
-This course may not be included as part of a physics minor.
+Note: This course may not be included as part of a physics minor.
+Laboratory required (3 hours/week)

 Introduction to Astronomy II: Stars and Galaxies 0.5 unit An introduction to general astronomy for students who may have little background in science or mathematics.
 Topics may include: the Sun as a star, properties and evolution of stars, star clusters, nebulae, properties of our Galaxy and other galaxies, quasars and cosmology.
-Note: Students who have received credit for PHYS 2220 may not take this course for credit.
-This course may not be included as part of a physics minor.
+Note: This course may not be included as part of a physics minor.
 Laboratory required (3 hours/week)